How it works?

 Hardware Production

-The embodied energy in manufacturing the hardware used across all three operational segments (servers, network equipment, and user devices).
+The embodied energy in manufacturing hardware across all three operational segments.

 Total Energy per Visit